© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 In terms of the transition to the new UKCA marking system for the UK market (excluding Northern Ireland), there are several notable phases.

 1st January to 31st December 2021

 During this time, it will be possible to place on the UK market either products carrying the UKCA mark or a CE mark.
 However, where that CE mark needs to be supported by certification from a Notified Body (that is, for category II and III PPE), that Body must be based in an EU 27 member state.
 It will no longer be possible to place CE-marked products on the UK or EU market where the supporting CE certification is from a UK-based Notified Body.
-Effectively, all CE certifications issued by UK Notified Bodies will expire on 31st December 2020.
+Effectively, all CE certifications issued by UK Notified Bodies expired on 31st December 2020.
 During this time, the manufacturer can affix the UKCA mark to the packaging instead of the product.

 1st January to 31st December 2022